MileHacker Logo

 Eco-Lodge Philosophy

-The island features one eco-lodge, A Bird sanctuary Lodge.
+The characteristics of the island one eco-lodge, A Bird sanctuary Lodge.
 The lodge operates with a clear focus on sustainable tourism, aiming for minimal environmental impact.
 Lodge accommodations are rustic, comfortable, without televisions or in-room Wi-Fi.

 This supports guest immersion in nature.
-A stay on A Bird sanctuary brings profound connection with wildlife, indirect conservation participation, and a quiet, beautiful retreat.
+A period of stay on A A bird reserve brings profound connection with wildlife, indirect conservation participation, and a quiet, beautiful retreat.
 Here, nature appears unfiltered.

 Island Location & History